eclipse-archived/ceylon-lang.org/documentation/faq/language-design.md

 experiences with this feature in Java.
 But, in fairness, the feature would not be as awful in Ceylon because:

-* `Bottom` is a denotable type, and
+* `Bottom` is a denotable type,
-* the syntax would not be awful.
+* the syntax would not be awful, and
+* we would have a simpler system without implicit bounds.

 ### Type classes